zachhannum/the-word-of-iron/manuscript/chapter_8.md

 Senna, the twin-sister city of Valla, looked much the same from the exterior, with tall gray-beige walls, round turrets evenly dispersed in either direction.
 They came to one of the gates, a tall wood-iron arch, where a small garrison of guards stood watch atop a parapet.

 As they approached, Sev pulled the hood of his cloak over his head, covering most of his features in shadow.
 It took Marcus a moment to realize that he was hiding himself.
 Over the past few weeks, he had grown accustomed to the Aeonnar's look and size.
-Even the refugees from Valla had not taken much notice at first---though they had more pressing concerns, to be fair---and by the end of their journey to Senna barely gave him a passing glance.
+Even the refugees from Valla had not taken much notice at first—though they had more pressing concerns, to be fair—and by the end of their journey to Senna barely gave him a passing glance.
 Still, he supposed it always payed to be cautious around strangers.
 Likely it was standard practice for Rykker and Sev wherever they went.

 Marcus pushed his way to the front of the crowd and called up at them.
 "Hello there!
 My name is Captain Marcus Wyr of the Royal Army.
 With me are refugees from Valla.
 The Antuzan Empire has invaded Ilris, and Valla has fallen.
 You must open your gates to any and all survivors.
 They have no where else to go."

 A few of the guards ducked out of view in response, and for a few moments there was no response.

 "Please," Marcus shouted.
 "Many of them are tired, and haven't eaten in days.
-There are only---"
+There are only—"

 His words were cut off by a series of metallic clanks.
 The doors of the gate slowly opened.